BurdetteLamar/test_values/markdown/readme/value_as_scalar/example.md

 ### Value As Scalar

-Generally speaking, a values method whose name is plural returns a scalar, usually a number or string.
+Generally speaking, a values method whose name is singular returns a scalar, usually a number or string.

 ```example.rb```:
 ```ruby